Zir0-93/zir0-93.github.io/_posts/2019-02-25-object-oriented-microservices-migrations.md

 The functioning and design of an ideal microservice shares many characteristics with the functioning and design of an ideal object in an object-oriented system.
 For this reason, any process of migrating a monolithic application to a microservices-like architecture will be greatly simplified if the application exhibits good object-oriented practices in the first place.

-Do you think there are any other programming principles in or outside OOP that can benefit the migration of a monlithic application to the cloud?
-Let me know in the comments below!